-The criteria for the fit and proper person test are in section 10 of the Civil Aviation Act 1990 (the Act).
+The criteria for the FPP test are in section 10 of the Civil Aviation Act 1990 (the Act).
 Section 10(2) of the Act allows the Director to also consider additional matters such as factors specified in the Rules.
 Section 11 of the Act defines the rights of individuals and requires a set procedure in case of adverse determinations.